Ji-Man Choi Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in the league.
+- The 8.9 strikeouts per nine innings compiled by the Giants pitching staff ranks 11th in the league.

-- The Giants' 3.95 team ERA ranks 10th among all MLB pitching staffs.
+- The Giants have the 10th-ranked team ERA across all league pitching staffs (3.95).

-- The Giants give up the fifth-fewest home runs in baseball (93 total, one per game).
+- Giants pitchers combine to surrender 94 home runs (one per game), the fifth-fewest in the league.

-- In his most recent appearance on Saturday against the Colorado Rockies, the righty went 3 2/3 innings, giving up two earned runs while surrendering four hits.
+- In his most recent time out on Thursday, July 6 against the Seattle Mariners, the righty threw six scoreless innings while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.